soderlind/tablepress_chartist/README.md

 1. Activate the plugin via the "Plugins" admin screen in WordPress.

 ##Changelog
-* 0.3 Added support for custom.css
+* 0.3 Added support for CSS customizations
 * 0.2 Added more optional parameters
 * 0.1 Initial release (i.e. an early beta)